-- Install plants and creative outdoor seating such as re-purposed furniture or colorful benches outside the train station. - Collaborate with local artists to co-design a mural in the large underpass. - Introduce decorative lighting and more greenery to Holmes Road. - Strategically position banners aligned with Moonee Ponds 3039 branding to be prominently visible from key spaces. - Integrate eclectic art murals throughout key spaces. - Work with Holmes Hall for a large-scale carpark mural.
+- Install plants and creative outdoor seating such as re-purposed furniture or colorful benches outside the train station. - Collaborate with local artists to co-design a mural in the large underpass. - Introduce decorative lighting and more greenery to Holmes Road. - Strategically position banners aligned with 'Moonee Ponds 3039' branding to be prominently visible from key spaces. - Integrate eclectic art murals throughout key spaces. - Enhance Margaret St car park by hosting smallscale events such as pop-up markets, live music, and art exhibitions.
+Feature an iconic mural and decorative lighting as a vibrant backdrop, creating a lively community space.

-- Introduce affordable food and lunch-night time traders. - Utilise the blank wall in Holmes Hall car park for projecting big sporting events or movie nights. - Organise live music performances on an outdoor stage biweekly in Holmes Hall car park. - Integrate clear wayfinding signage directing to Puckle Street and Mount Alexander Road.
+- Introduce affordable food and lunch-night time traders. - Utilise the blank wall in Margaret St car park for projecting big sporting events or movie nights.
+Additionally, organise biweekly live music performances on an outdoor stage. - Integrate clear wayfinding signage directing to Puckle Street and Mount Alexander Road, and consider using the train barriers for additional welcome signage.